shreytheshreyas/tp/docs/DeveloperGuide.md

 The steps below show how such a class is initialized and used to execute the command.

-Step 1: The parser initializes DeadlineCommand by passing a hashmap of input parameters from the command deadline t/1 d/2020-10-12.
+Step 1: The parser initializes DeadlineCommand by passing a hashmap of input parameters from the command `deadline t/1 d/2020-10-12`.

 Step 2: The parse() method of DeadlineCommand extracts the task index and deadline date from the hashmap.